dvalentina/protected-dashboard/README.md

 ## Signing In

-Since this is a test task and the backend is mocked, you can find an open user database in
+Since this is a test task and the backend is mocked, you can find an open user database [here](/src/server/users.json) or locally in
 ```
 src/server/users.json
 ```